This Pointer

 · A static member function cannot have access to the 'this' pointer of the class.

-· The static member functions are not used very frequently in programs.
-But nevertheless, they become useful whenever we need to have functions which are accessible even when the class is not instantiated.
+The static member functions are not used very frequently in programs.

 You cannot have static and non-static member functions with the same names and the same number and type of arguments.